 Connections with the limbic and autonomic systems could help explain why anxiety and stressful moods increase the sensation.
 In short, the perception of sound can involve every functioning neuron in the auditory pathway as well as inputs from the limbic system and the autonomic nervous system.

 The disputes over the causes of and treatments for tinnitus seem set to rumble on for a good while yet.
-It is still early days for a medicine as a cure.
+And it is still early days for a medicine as a cure.